Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 In a world increasingly in flux, as the landscape of religious life constantly changes, so does the landscape of those that choose to leave religious life.
 The communal conversation today around those that choose to leave is increasingly self-aware, and the modes and mediums in which these conversations happen often reflect the cultural moment they occupy.

 This month, 18Forty is thinking about those that leave religious life and the issues that narrate that decision.
-In preparation for this month’s topic, here are the 3 things you need to know.
+In preparation for this month’s topic, here are the two things you need to know.

 1. A Brief History of Jews Leaving Religion